 It has Helped Before

 Social media has had a strong presence in modern society starting in the early 2000s.
 Now, almost everyone has access to a profile on one various social media website or another, and they’re using it to make change where they see that it needs to be made.
+However, getting organic reach has become so difficult these days, so people often look for opportunities to buy Facebook likes to achieve fast growth alongside other social media platforms.

 One case of this is from a few years back when Greenpeace began to raise awareness that Nestle used palm oil in their Kit Kat bars.
 Palm oil that came from companies that killed Indonesian rain forests.
 Without the help of social media, Greenpeace might have tried to change this by going to court against corporate attorneys.
 They might have lost without the public ever actually knowing much about the case.